werf/werf/docs/_includes/documentation/reference/cli/werf_helm_create.md

     └── templates/    # The template files
         └── tests/    # The test files

-'helm create' takes a path for an argument.
+&#39;helm create&#39; takes a path for an argument.
 If directories in the given path do not exist, Helm will attempt to create them as it goes.
 If the given destination exists and there are files in that directory, conflicting files will be overwritten, but other files will be left alone.